Bjarne Mørk Eidem

 Bjarne Mørk Eidem (4 October 1936 – 2 October 2022) was a Norwegian politician for the Labour Party.
-He was chairman of the Norwegian Aquaculture Center in Brønnøy.
+He was chairman of the Norwegian Aquaculture Center in Brønnøy Municipality.

 Biography

 Bjarne Mørk Eidem was a member of the Norwegian Parliament from 1969 to 1993, representing Nordland.
 He was made Minister of Fisheries in the second cabinet of Gro Harlem Brundtland from 1986 to 1989, as well as minister of Nordic cooperation.
 Mørk Eidem resigned on 10 October, six days before the cabinet.
 From 1990 to 2005, he was Auditor General of Norway.